JJBR13/Justin-Brown-milestone-project-one/README.md

 -[tiny.png](https://tinypng.com/): Used to compress media files to maintain good load speed throughout the site.
 -[unsplash](https://unsplash.com/): Open resource to get media files, such as images for hero section and galleries.
+-[Coding.tools](https://coding.tools/hex-to-rgba): Allow ease of convertion of Hex to rgba colours.

 ## Logo Creation